anson-li/Procnanny/1354766_submit/README.md

 * Set environment variable as export PROCNANNYSERVERINFO="../tmp/logfile.info"
 * Then run make.
 * Then run ./procnanny nanny.config.

-## Collaborators:
-* Referenced lab materials, as well as materials provided via eclass, to create project.
-* Discussed details of the project with Jake Davidson, Mohamed Salim Ben Khaled

 ## Paths to use:
 * ../tmp/logfile.txt has the logfile data